pyjarrett/programming-with-ada/source/000-overview.rst

 Ada emphasizes types, but their consistent use despite their complexity means I can ignore them for now.
-Nearly every other Ada overview and tutorial focuses on them, but it doesn't give an understanding of what Ada looks like and what it can do.
+Nearly every other Ada overview and tutorial focuses on them, but they're an incredibly deep topic in Ada.
+Rather than get bogged down there, let's look at what Ada looks like and how programs are structured.

-Introduction to Subprograms (functions and procedures)
+Subprograms (functions and procedures)
 ------------------------------------------------------------------------------

 Ada draws a line between functions, which return values, and procedures which